Zechariah ben Jehoiada: In rabbinical literature

 In rabbinical literature, Zechariah was the son-in-law of the king, Joash.
 Being a priest, prophet, and judge, he censured the King.
 At the monarch's command, Zechariah was stoned in the priests' courtyard of the Temple on a Sabbath which was likewise the Day of Atonement.
 (Rabbi Yudan said: Israel committed seven sins on that same day: they killed a priest, a prophet, a judge, they shed innocent blood, they defiled the court and it was a day of Yom Kippur and a Sabbath.)

 Over 200 years later, when Nebuzar-adan, the captain of Nebuchadnezzar's body-guard, came to destroy the Temple, he saw Zechariah's blood which had been boiling since his murder.
 The Assyrian asked the Jews what that phenomenon meant, but when they replied that it was the blood of sacrifices, he proved the falsity of their answer.
 The Jews then told him the truth, and Nebuzar-adan, wishing to appease Zechariah's blood, slew in succession the Great and Small Sanhedrins, the young priests, and school-children, till the number of the dead was 940,000.
 Still the blood continued to boil, whereupon Nebuzar-adan cried: "Zechariah, Zechariah! for thee have I slain the best of them; wouldst thou that I destroy them all?"
 And at these words the blood ceased to effervesce.
 The reason the blood kept seething was because of the sin of him being killed;

-Yom Achfi Hikabadti is a lament composed by Rabbi Yehuda Halevi and describes the story of Nebuzaradan's arrival at the Temple and his seeing the blood of Zechariah ben Jehoiada.
+Yom Achpi Hikhbadti is a lament composed by Rabbi Yehuda Halevi and describes the story of Nebuzaradan's arrival at the Temple and his seeing the blood of Zechariah ben Jehoiada.
 The lament is recited in lamentations on the morning of the ninth of Av in Ashkenazi and Sephardic customs.